TosbackCgusBridge-Bot/CGUs-versions/Theatlantic/Privacy Policy.md

 600 New Hampshire Avenue, NW
 Washington, DC 20037

-Just In Andy Heil 9:07 AM ET The Aquarium Politics of the Global Beluga-Whale Trade 1351429661 Voices
+Just In Lindsay Abrams 8:09 AM ET Study: Women Who Quit Smoking by Age 40 Avoid 90% of Death Risk 1351512561 Voices

+*   Garance Franke-Ruta Mitt Romney in 2011: 'We Cannot Afford' Federal… 1:15 AM ET
+*   Alexis C. Madrigal The Article That Predicted the New York Subway… Oct 28, 2012
 *   Robert Wright Will Undecided Voters Break Toward Romney?
 Oct 27, 2012
 *   James Fallows RIP TSWI Oct 27, 2012
 *   Steve Clemons GOP Presidents Have Been the Worst Contributors… Oct 27, 2012
-*   Garance Franke-Ruta Richard Mourdock, Mitt Romney and the GOP Defense… Oct 26, 2012
-*   Alexis C. Madrigal Could Gangnam Style Be the First Video to 1… Oct 26, 2012
 *   Ta-Nehisi Coates Twilight Of The Elites At MIT Oct 26, 2012
 *   Clive Crook Obama's Mistakes and the Role of Race Oct 25, 2012
 *   Derek Thompson Apple's 'Disappointing' (but Still Pretty… Oct 25, 2012